rayhog/aviator-jekyll-template/_documentation/overview.md

    3. Learn about writing queries with the Technopedia query language to use with the API. <br>
      [Technopedia queries](../#documentationtql104)

-  To retrieve data from Technopedia, the most common practice you'll undertake is to write queries that you use the API.
+  To retrieve data from Technopedia, the most common practice you'll undertake is to write queries to use with the API.
   You use the Technopedia query language (TQL) to write structured queries that are similar to SQL in structure. <br>

   #### Making API GET requests to retrieve asset data